 Aside from research, I am passionate about interdisciplinary collaboration, education at all levels, and service.

-In my non-academic life, I’m a voracious reader and lifelong diarist, consume way too much tea and coffee for my own good, and feel lucky to call the city of Brotherly Love my home.
+In my non-academic life, I’m a voracious reader and lifelong diarist, am a consummate digital hoarder and technology fiend, and feel lucky to call the city of Brotherly Love my home.